 Sexual assault victim says DNA from her rape kit used against her by police: "I want to see justice"

-Years after a California woman submitted a rape kit after she was sexually assaulted, her DNA was used to charge her with a crime.
+SAN FRANCISCO -- Years after a San Francisco woman submitted a rape kit after she was sexually assaulted, her DNA was used to charge her with a crime.

 In an exclusive interview with "CBS Mornings," the woman (who asked us not to identify her by name) says she gave her DNA to San Francisco police after being raped in 2016 in hopes of convicting the suspect.
 Police, by their own admission, added it to their criminal database – then used it to arrest and charge her with theft last year.